oracle/graal/tools/docs/T-Trace-Tracing.md

 });
 ```

-This instrument needs a little help from the server.
-Let the server obtain
+This instrument needs a little help from the main server script.
+Let the `server.js` obtain
-the `jaeger-client` module and pass it to the agent via the `jaegerAvailable`
+the `jaeger-client` module and *pass it* to the agent via the `jaegerAvailable`
 function.
 Then it creates a typical HTTP server.
 The content of `server.js` is:

 ```js